Frequently asked questions about work in Canada.

 - We invite you to visit Canadavisa's Work in Canada Zone, where you will find valuable information and tips about finding a Canadian job and working in Canada.

-It is important to note that, while your qualifications are supposed to be the determining factor in the success of your work permit application, the Citizenship and Immigration Canada (CIC) Officer's discretion can play a crucial role in the final outcome of your case.
-Under Canadian immigration regulations, CIC Officers are given a great deal of discretion in the handling of your work permit application.
+It is important to note that, while your qualifications are supposed to be the determining factor in the success of your work permit application, the Immigration, Refugees and Citizenship Canada (IRCC) Officer's discretion can play a crucial role in the final outcome of your case.
+Under Canadian immigration regulations, IRCC Officers are given a great deal of discretion in the handling of your work permit application.

 We will manage your application to optimize the likelihood of successfully obtaining a work permit.
-We will present evidence to the CIC Officer of your neutral or beneficial impact on the labour market in Canada so that the CIC Officer will consider your application in the best light.
+We will present evidence to the IRCC Officer of your neutral or beneficial impact on the labour market in Canada so that the IRCC Officer will consider your application in the best light.